wyfo/apischema/docs/validation.md

 In the example, validator yield a tuple of an "error path" and the error message.
 Error path can be:

-- a string
-- an integer (for list indices)
+- an integer, for list indices;
+- a raw string, for dict key (or field);
-- a field alias (obtained with `apischema.objects.get_alias`)
+- a field alias (obtained with `apischema.objects.get_alias`), preferred for field;
+- an `apischema.objects.AliasedStr`, a string subclass which will be aliased by serialization aliaser;
-- a tuple of this 3 components.
+- an iterable, e.g. a tuple, of this 4 components.

 `yield` can also be used with only an error message.